Madden NFL Mobile: Events

 Events is a game mode in which players may participate in various challenges for rewards.
 Typically, there is no charge to play Events once, but replays of some events must be played using an in-game reward token called "Blitz Tokens".
 The use of "Stamina" to play events was eliminated with the launch of Madden Overdrive and was reintroduced in season six.

 Completing these events earn the player rewards, such as card packs, coins, players, experience points, or one of the program specific currencies that were rolled out with the Madden Overdrive version of the game.
 There are also seasonal live events for things such as Black Friday, Thanksgiving, and Christmas, Easter as well as Super Bowl and Playoff Recap events.
 Every day of the week, there are new live events.

 Head to Head

 Madden Overdrive did away with the Head to Head mode with Madden Overdrive, replacing it with the game's namesake "Overdrive" mode.
 Madden NFL Overdrive removed the original head-to-head format and replaced it with the Overdrive mode.
 This new take on Head to Head features real-time multiplayer for the first time in franchise history, in which both players try to score as many "Fantasy Points" as possible in a 3-minute game.
+However, the gamemode was eventually scraped and replaced with the original Head to Head mode in MM 22.